The Crowd Supply Guide: Marketing and PR

 You know why your product is awesome, you created it to fill a need or achieve a goal.
 But you need to help everyone else see your vision.
 Sound messaging and an effective storyline are critical to a great campaign.
 Think of your product as a hero on a quest to solve your users’ problems.
 This is an important exercise that will become the foundation of all of your marketing materials, your product campaign page, general website copy, and so on.

-The “Write Your User” Guide page and this blog post look more closely at this topic.
-The Issues in the GitHub Messaging Issues are there to help you put their advice into practice.
+The “Write Your User” Guide page looks more closely at this topic.
+The Issues in the GitHub Messaging Issues are there to help you put its advice into practice.

 Activate Your Personal Network